2019 Western Washington Municipal Stormwater Permit Reissuance

 In accordance with WAC 173-226-220(3), the current (2013-2018) Permits will remain in effect during the extension for all permittees who reapply on-time.

 We are identifying issues and necessary improvements for the Western Washington municipal stormwater general permits.
-We anticipate releasing preliminary draft permit sections for comment later this summer.
+We anticipate releasing preliminary draft permit sections for comment in October.

 Summary notes from each of the meetings are posted below.